johnazedo/johnazedo/README.md

 ### Hi there, I'm Limão 🍋👋

-I'am a backend and mobile developer!
+I'm a backend and mobile developer!

 - 🌱 I’m currently learning Flutter and GoLang.
 - 🔭 I’m currently working with Mobile development using Kotlin to Android.